infinum/eightshift-docs/website/blog/2024-02-01-making-your-project-multilingual.md

 This command generated a new class inside the `src/I18n` folder.
 This class instructs WordPress to look for translations in `src/I18n/languages` with the textdomain defined as your project name.
 The next step is generating .po and .mo files that are used for translation.

 ## Generating .pot file
-You can create a .pot file by using WP CLI.
+You can create a `.pot` (_Portable object template_) file by using WP-CLI.
 Run the following command in your project root:
 ```bash
 wp i18n make-pot
 ```

-Alternatively, you can use [Poedit](https://poedit.net/) to generate the .pot file and generate translations from it later.
+Alternatively, you can use tools like [Poedit](https://poedit.net/) to generate a `.pot` file and generate translations from it later.

 ## Translating with Poedit
-Once you have the .pot file, you can use Poedit to generate .po and .mo files that are used for translating hardcoded strings in your project.
-When generating the .po and .mo files, you can choose for which locale you're creating the translation.
-For example, if you are creating a translation for the German language, your files will be named de_DE.po and de_DE.mo.
+Once you have the `.pot` file, you can use Poedit to generate `.po` and `.mo` files that are used for translating hardcoded strings in your project.
+When generating the files, you can choose for which locale you're creating the translation for.
+For example, if you are creating a translation for the German language, your files should be named `de_DE.po` and `de_DE.mo`.

-After generating the files, you should go to **Translation -> Properties** and go to **Sources Paths** tab.
-For the Base path, you should set your theme folder.
-In Excluded paths, you can add folders like `node_modules`, `vendor`, and `public`.
+After generating the files, go to **Translation -> Properties** and navigate to the **Sources Paths** tab.
+Set the _Base path_ to the theme folder path.
+In _Excluded paths_ you can add folders like `node_modules`, `vendor`, and `public` to exclude external packages.

-In the **Sources keywords** tab you can set additional functions which you use in your project for translations.
-Some of the most commonly used include:
+In the _Sources keywords_ tab you can set additional functions for use in your project for translations.
+Commonly used functions are:
-- _e
-- __
-- esc_html__
-- esc_html_e
-- esc_attr__
-- esc_html_x
+- `_e` for translating a string and echoing it
+- `__` for returning a translated string
+- `esc_html__` for returning a translated string which is escaped in a way it's safe to use within HTML
+- `esc_html_e` for echoing a translated string which is escaped in a way it's safe to use within HTML
+- `esc_attr__` for returning a translated string which is escaped in a way it's safe to use within an attribute
+- `esc_html_x` for returning a translated string which is escaped in a way it's safe to use within HTML, with a _gettext_ context
 - _n

-> If you're missing a string in your .po file, be sure to check which function is used for translation for that string and if that function is added to Sources keywords.
+> If you're missing a string in your `.po` file be sure to check which function is used for translation for that string, and that the function is added to _Sources keywords_.

-After updating the settings, click on the Update from source code option to get the updated list of strings to translate.
+After updating the settings, click on _Update from source code_ option to get the updated list of strings to translate.

 The translation process is simple.
 The left column represents the source text, and the right column the translation.
-When you have finished translating the strings, copy the .po and .mo files in the `src/I18n/languages` folder.
+When you have finished translating the strings, copy the `.po` and `.mo` files to the `src/I18n/languages` folder.

 ## JS translations
-The process of translating strings in JS has some extra steps.
-In order to translate the strings in JS (e.g. block editor), you will have to generate a .json file with translations.
+The process of translating strings in JS has a couple of extra steps.

+In order to translate strings in JS (e.g. Block editor strings), you will have to generate translation file.
 To do this, navigate to your `src/I18n/languages` folder and use the following WP-CLI command:
 ```bash
 wp i18n make-json <po-file> --no-purge
 ```

-This will generate a .json file for each JS file you have.
-This command extracts the strings from your .po files, so you'll already have the translations added.
-The `--no-purge` flag is used to keep the existing translations in your .po file.
+This will generate a `.json` file for each JS file present.
+The strings are extracted from `.po` files, so you'll already have the translations added.
+The `--no-purge` flag is used to keep the existing translations in the `.po` file.

-The method used for setting the script translations is `setScriptTranslations()` in the `I18n` class.
+The method used for setting the script translations is `setScriptTranslations()` from the `I18n` class.

-The default way this works in our setup is that you need to have a single .json file for all your JS translations.
-You can either modify this method to read from all JSON files, or merge all the JSON files in a single one.
+The default way this works in Eightshift DevKit is that you need to have a single `.json` file with all the JS translations.
+If needed, you can either modify this method to read from multiple files, or just merge all the `.json` files into one.

-If you're going with the default method, your file should follow this naming structure:
+If using the default setup (everything in one file) follow this naming structure: `{textdomain}-{locale}-{handle}.json`.

-`{textdomain}-{locale}-{handle}.json`.
-For example, if your textdomain is `project-name` and your locale is `de_DE`, your file should be named `project-name-de_DE-project-name-block-editor-scripts.json`.
+For example, if your _textdomain_ is `project-name` and your locale is `de_DE`, your file should be named `project-name-de_DE-project-name-block-editor-scripts.json`.

-> The block-related translations depend on the language the user has set in WP Admin.
+> The block-related translations depend on the language the user has set in WP admin.

 ## Enabling languages and content translation
-To have the option of switching between languages and translate the content you've written in WordPress, your best bet is to use a plugin.
-Here are a few plugins that we actively use or recommend:
+If the website itself needs to support content in multiple languages, a plugin is a good option.

+ The most common multi-language plugins are:
 - **WPML** - one of the most popular plugins on the market.
-It is a paid plugin but offers a lot of advanced options
+It is a paid plugin, but offers a lot of advanced options.
-- **Polylang** - free plugin, but also has a paid Pro version
+- **Polylang** - a free plugin (also has a paid _Pro_ version).

-Please keep in mind that this is just a summary of plugins we recommend and that you should thoroughly research various multilingual plugins and decide which would be the best for your project.
+> Explore other options as well, you might find a plugin that is a better fit for your project than WPML or Polylang.

-Most of the translation work will be through the editor since you'll need to translate the content on posts and pages.
-The best approach for this is to use one of the multilingual plugins like WPML.
+Most of the translation work will be done through the editor, since you'll need to translate the content on posts and pages.

 ## Additional resources
-There are a lot of details regarding Internationalization (I18n) and Localization (L10n), so it's impossible to cover everything in a single blog post.
-If you wish to know about the core I18n functionality or a bit more about how it is being used in the Eightshift Development kit, here are a few resources which you may find interesting:
+Internationalization (_I18n_) and Localization (_L10n_) are very broad topics, so it's impossible to cover everything in a single blog post.

+If you wish to know about the core I18n functionalities, or a bit more about how it is used in the Eightshift DevKit, here are a few resources which you may find interesting:
 - [WordPress Codex - I18n for WordPress Developers](https://codex.wordpress.org/I18n_for_WordPress_Developers)
 - [Eightshift Development kit documentation - Tips & Tricks](https://eightshift.com/docs/basics/tips-tricks/#internationalization-i18n-and-localization-l10n)